Styling Mistakes to Avoid If You Have Thick HairAugust 03, 2022

-One of the most common ways hairstylists deal with thick hair is by thinning it out.
+One of the most common ways hairstylists trim long, thick hair is by thinning it out.
 While removing some weight from your hair may seem like the best way to make it more manageable, over-thinning thick hair can cause unwanted volume from the shorter layers left behind during the thinning process.
-It can also fray the ends of your hair, leaving it stringy and unhealthy.
-Layering the hair properly is the best way to ditch any extra bulk you may have without compromising the look or integrity of the hair.

 Getting It Chemically Straightened

-Finding the right cut for your thick hair can be a challenge, but rest assured you can never go wrong with long layers.
-Creating a long layering pattern will not only shed some weight from your hair, but it will also give you more styling versatility and a beautiful shape.
+Finding the right cut for thick hair can be a challenge, but like we mentioned before, you can never go wrong with long layers.
+Creating a long layering pattern will not only shed some weight from your hair, as well as give you more styling versatility and a beautiful shape.

 Photography: Chaunte Vaughn, Associate Creative Director: Melissa San Vicente-Landestoy, Art Director: Hannah Packer, Associate Director, Creative Production: Alex Friedlander, Associate Creative Producer: Becca Solovay, Associate Content Director: Sarah Ferguson, Makeup Artist: Jonet Williamson, Hair Stylist: Akihisa Yamaguchi, Wardrobe Stylist: Dominick Barcelona, Digital Tech: Erik Dalzen, Photo Assistant: Matt Licari, Model: Sanzeda